 - In flower beds or vegetable plots, seedlings and small plants can be killed when the stems are damaged at soil level

 Biological control is available for controlling leatherjackets in lawns, flower beds and vegetable plots.
 Thiese are pathogenic nematodes, Steinernema feltiae or S. carpocapsae, which are watered into the turf or soil.
 The nematodes enter the bodies of leatherjackets and infect them with a bacterial disease.
+They are not specific to leatherjackets and may also affect other insects in the soil and so should be used in a targeted manner.
 To be effective, the nematodes require soil that is well drained but moist and with a minimum temperature of 12°C (54°F).
-The turf around the edge of affected areas should be targeted to deal with larvae spreading out from infestation “hot spots” in the lawn.
-However, by the time areas of infestation become apparent, the soil may be too cold for nematodes to be effective.
+The turf around the edge of affected areas should be targeted to deal with larvae spreading out from “hot spots” in the lawn.
+However, by the time damage becomes apparent, the soil may be too cold for nematodes to be effective.

-As a preventive measure, apply nematodes in September to early October against leatherjackets.
+As a preventive measure, nematodes can be applied in September to early October against leatherjackets.
 Nematodes should be applied as soon as possible after purchase, following the suppliers’ instructions for use.
 It may be necessary to water the lawn before and after application to ensure the soil is sufficiently moist for nematode activity and survival.

 There are currently no pesticide controls for leatherjackets in lawns or soil which can be applied by home gardeners.